AqwamCreates/DataPredict/docs/APIDesign.md

 * All our models have train() and predict() functions.
 They will be called when using some parts in "Others" section of library.

-* train() function takes in featureMatrix / tableOfTokenSequenceArray  and labelVector / tableOfTokenSequenceArray  (optional for some models) in order.
+* train() function takes in featureMatrix / tableOfTokenSequenceArray (mandatory for all models) and labelVector / tableOfTokenSequenceArray  (optional for some models) in order.

 * predict() function takes in featureMatrix or featureVector.